Comprehensive Eye Exam

 Eye exams are essential to prevent and treat vision problems, but routine eye exams take your care a step further — they can help prevent future vision loss due to eye disease.
 Alethia Pantazis, MD, and the doctors at Vitality Medicine protect your vision and your eye health with comprehensive eye exams that find signs of age-related problems like glaucoma and macular degeneration at an early stage, while their progression can be delayed or prevented.
 We invite you to schedule your Comprehensive Eye Exam with us, feel free to call our office at 352-804-2397

-Routine eye exams are important even if your vision seems fine because the information gained from this exam can protect your eye health and prevent future vision loss by reducing modifiable risk factors.
+Dr. Pantazis is passionate about eye-brain health.
+We believe that routine eye exams are important.
+Even if your vision seems fine, information gained from just a routine exam can protect your eye health and prevent future vision loss by reducing modifiable risk factors.
 These include toxin exposure, poor diet or nutrition, and low antioxidant levels.

-During routine eye exams, the eye doctor can see the earliest signs of disease and recommend treatment to prevent progressive problems and vision loss.
+During routine eye exams, your doctor can see the earliest signs of disease and recommend treatment to prevent progressive problems and vision loss.

 What types of eye tests should I expect during an eye exam?

 A comprehensive eye exam includes vision testing, diagnostic tests for your eye health, and a dilated eye exam.
 These are a few examples of the typical tests performed:

 - Visual field test: Measures your peripheral vision